hashicorp/nomad/ISSUE_TEMPLATE.md

-If you have a question, prepend your issue with `[question]` or consider using the nomad mailing list or IRC channel.
+If you have a question, prepend your issue with `[question]` or consider using the nomad mailing list.

 If filing a bug please include the following: